fastai/nbdev/README.md

 ### Using nbdev as part of your CI

-You can use [GitHub actions](https://github.com/features/actions) to leverage the functionality of nbedv and easily make a CI that:
+You can use [GitHub actions](https://github.com/features/actions) to leverage the functionality of nbdev and easily make a CI that:
 - check the notebooks are readable (with `nbdev_read_nbs`)
 - check the notebooks have been cleaned of needless metadata to avoid merge conflicts (with `nbdev_clean_nbs`)
 - check there is no diff between the notebooks and the exported library (with `nbdev_diff_nbs`)
 - run the tests in your notebooks (with `nbdev_test_nbs`)

 The template contains a basic CI that uses the four points above, edit the file `.github/workflows/main.yml` to your liking and comment out the parts you don't want.

+### Custom search engine

+For adding search to your docs site, nbdev supports [Google Custom Search](https://cse.google.com/cse/all), including auto-completion as you type your search query.
+You can try it out by using the search box at the top of this page.

+Although we can't fully automate the creation of the search engine (since you need to login to Google to do it) we have made it very easy.
+Here are the steps you need to follow: [Setting up search](https://nbdev.fast.ai/search).

 ## Contributing